avolutions-php/avolutions/docs/en/cookie.md

 ## Create a Cookie object

 To create a new cookie the Cookie class can be used.
-It is an object represeting a HTTP Cookie.
-The objects knows the same parameters as the PHP native *setcookie* method.
+It is an object representing a HTTP Cookie.
+The objects know the same parameters as the PHP native *setcookie* method.

 ```php
 use Avolutions\Http\Cookie;